GOP West Virginia lawmaker who live-streamed himself storming the Capitol resigns after arrest

 “Mr. Evans was consistently documenting the progress of the protest, which was streaming to his activism page containing his real name,” Bryan said in a statement Thursday.
 “He made no efforts to conceal his identity in any way.”

-Evans later deleted his videos, and his Facebook page has since disappeared.
+Evans later deleted his videos, and his Facebook page has disappeared.

 A petition for his removal from office gained more than 66,000 signatures in three days.

-West Virginia House Speaker Roger Hanshaw expressed support for the resignation of his fellow Republican, saying he was “deeply troubled” by the violence of the group that forced its entry into the Capitol.
+West Virginia House Speaker Roger Hanshaw expressed support for the resignation of his fellow Republican, saying he was “deeply troubled” by the violence of the group that forcibly entered the Capitol.

 “In announcing his resignation, Delegate Evans said he accepted responsibility for his actions and apologized to those he’s hurt,” Hanshaw said in a statement.
 “In this time of overheated, hyperbolic political rage, I think that’s a good first step for us all to take right now.”